What is a consent order?

 Children

-The court’s primary concern is the welfare of your children.
-The court will want to ensure that your children have a stable roof over their heads as a priority.
-Some examples of what a judge takes into consideration when deciding whether your consent order is fair are: Where your children will live/who your children will live with, their age, mental and physical health, and their educational costs.
+Some examples of what a judge takes into consideration when deciding whether your consent order is fair are: where your children will live/who your children will live with, their age, mental and physical health, and their educational costs.

 Need

 A judge may consider whether one of you has a greater need than the other and therefore should get more than half the assets.
-This could include whether one of you needs ongoing support, or “spousal maintenance”.
+This could include whether one of you needs ongoing support, or spousal maintenance.
 This can mean a departure from an even 50/50 split.

 Income and earning capacity

-If one of you has stayed at home to raise the children, your earning capacity may be reduced, and you may need a greater share of the assets.
-Especially if you cannot raise a mortgage or pay rent.
-As another example, one of you may have lost your job.
-In this case, the court may consider how likely it is that you will find another job at a similar level of salary.
+If one of you has stayed at home to raise the children, your earning capacity may be reduced as a result, and you may need a greater share of the assets, especially if you cannot raise a mortgage or are struggling to pay rent.

-Current or potential assets
+Current and potential assets

 The judge will consider whether you have split your property and assets in a fair way.
 This includes assets that are held in sole names and/or were purchased prior to the marriage.
-If needs dictate, they should be in the mix as well as those held jointly.

 Age and health